On branched covering representation of 4-manifolds: Proofs

-\begin{Figure}[htb]{rmoves/fig} \fig{}{02.rmoves.eps} {}{Covering moves for labeled ribbon surfaces.} \end{Figure}
+\begin{Figure}[htb]{rmoves/fig} \fig{}{03.rmoves.eps} {}{Covering moves for labeled ribbon surfaces.} \end{Figure}

-Actually, the covering space $H$ of any simple branched covering $p \: H \to B^4$ described by a labeled ribbon surface $S \subset B^4$ is a 4-dimensional 2-handlebody, whose handle structure is uniquely determined up to 2-deformations by the ribbon structure of $S$.
+The covering space $H$ of any simple branched covering $p \: H \to B^4$ described by a labeled ribbon surface $S \subset B^4$ is a 4-dimensional 2-handlebody whose handle structure is uniquely determined, up to 2-deformations, by the ribbon structure of $S$.
 Moreover, the following equivalence theorem holds (Theorem 1 in \cite{BP05}, Theorem 6.1.5 in \cite{BP12}).

-\begin{theorem} {\ns (\cite{BP05,BP12})} Two labeled ribbon surfaces in $B^4$ representing compact connected oriented $4$-dimensional $2$-handlebodies as simple branched coverings of $B^4$ of the same degree $\geq 4$, are related by labeled isotopy of ribbon surfaces and the moves $R_1$ and $R_2$ in Figure \ref{rmoves/fig} if and only if the handlebodies they represent are equivalent up to $2$-deformations. \end{theorem}
+\begin{theorem}[\ns\cite{BP05,BP12}] Let $S$ and $S'$ be two labeled ribbon surfaces in $B^4$ representing compact connected oriented $4$-dimensional $2$-handlebodies as simple branched coverings of $B^4$ of the same degree $\geq 4$.
+Then, $S$ and $S'$ are related by labeled isotopy of ribbon surfaces and the moves $R_1$ and $R_2$ in Figure \ref{rmoves/fig} if and only if the handlebodies they represent are equivalent up to $2$-deformations. \end{theorem}

-For our purposes, we need to consider the implication of the above theorem on the boundary.
-This is given by the next theorem, which is a restatement of Theorem 2 in \cite{BP05}, or Theorem 6.1.8 in \cite{BP12}.
+For the purposes of this paper, we need to consider the implication of the above theorem on the boundary.
+This implication is stated in a precise way in the next theorem, which is a restatement of Theorem 2 in \cite{BP05}, or Theorem 6.1.8 in \cite{BP12}.
 In fact, handle trading and blow-up moves (see Figure \ref{kirby/fig}), introduced therein in order to interpret the Kirby calculus for 3-manifolds in terms of labeled ribbon surfaces, reduce to isotopy when restricted to the boundary.

-\begin{Figure}[htb]{kirby/fig} \fig{}{03.kirby.eps} {}{Handle trading and blow-up moves for labeled ribbon surfaces.} \end{Figure}
+\begin{Figure}[htb]{kirby/fig} \fig{}{04.kirby.eps} {}{Handle trading and blow-up moves for labeled ribbon surfaces.} \end{Figure}

-\begin{theorem} {\ns (\cite{BP05,BP12})} Two labeled links in $S^3$ representing closed connected oriented $3$-manifolds as simple branched coverings of $S^3$ of the same degree $\geq 4$ and bounding labeled ribbon surfaces in $B^4$, are related by labeled isotopy and the moves $B_1$ and $B_2$ in Figure \ref{bmoves/fig} if and only if the oriented $3$-manifolds they represent are PL homeomorphic. \end{theorem}
+\begin{theorem}[\ns\cite{BP05,BP12}] Let $L$ and $L'$ be two labeled links in $S^3$ representing closed connected oriented $3$-manifolds as ribbon fillable simple branched coverings of $S^3$ of the same degree $\geq 4$.
+Then, $L$ and $L'$ are related by labeled isotopy and the moves $B_1$ and $B_2$ in Figure \ref{bmoves/fig} if and only if the oriented $3$-manifolds they represent are PL homeomorphic. \end{theorem}

-\begin{Figure}[htb]{bmoves/fig} \fig{}{04.bmoves.eps} {}{Covering moves for labeled links bounding labeled ribbon surfaces.} \end{Figure}
+\begin{Figure}[htb]{bmoves/fig} \fig{}{05.bmoves.eps} {}{Covering moves for labeled links bounding labeled ribbon surfaces.} \end{Figure}

-Now, before proceeding with the proofs of the theorems stated in Section \ref{stats/sec}, let us derive two lemmas from the above mentioned results.
+Now, before proceeding with the proofs of the theorems stated in Section \ref{stats/sec}, let us prove two lemmas.